allefts/allefts/README.md

 - 🍚 Checked `if err != nil`

-- 🚙 Did timing belt, water pump on a 1998 CRV (Can be patient)
+- 🚙 Did timing belt, water pump on a 1998 CRV